 12. Defrost the refrigerator every week

 Many of us do not have an auto defrost refrigerator.
-Especially if you own single-door refrigerator chances are there that it won’t come with auto defrost.
+Especially if you own a single-door refrigerator chances are there that it won’t come with auto defrost.
 In that case, make a habit of defrosting the interior every week so that the refrigerator has to do less work and consumes less power.

 13. Keep the refrigerator at room temperature